How is type 1 diabetes treated?

 Adjunctive therapies

-Adjunctive drugs are treatments that complement insulin to achieve glucose control.
+Adjunctive therapies complement insulin to achieve better glucose control.

 Pramlintide